KCTL volunteer engagement app

 Next, I developed volunteer and staff personas and a current-state user journey map.

 Currently, I’m in the process of testing the clickable prototype with KCTL volunteers.
-This research is intended to help determine (a) whether KCTL volunteers are motivated and willing to use an app to indicate availability (yes / no / maybe) ahead of sessions and (b) understand what factors increase or decrease perceived value and adoption.
+This research is intended to help (a) determine whether KCTL volunteers are motivated and willing to use an app to indicate availability ahead of sessions and (b) understand what factors increase or decrease perceived value and adoption.

 Throughout the process to date, I leveraged AI to accelerate my design and research workflows.
 For example, this includes using ChatGPT for the following: